- Leonardo is an IoT/Big Data “solution” marketed far too early by SAP.

 - Criteria 3: Ability to Use the Integration Argument: Can SAP use its control over the other applications a company uses to extend into this area?

 - Criteria 4: A Logical Software Category for SAP?: Does the area that SAP is describing inherently make any sense?
 That is, does it hold together?

-From that set of criteria, I then give each item a 1 to 10 rating with one being low or no and ten being high or yes.
+From that set of criteria, I then give each item a 1 to 10 rating with low or no and ten being high or yes.
 Let us see how SAP Leonardo scores on this system.

 Criteria 1: Previous Experience